 The National Caravan Council has a scheme to verify classification of leisure vehicle batteries.

-Batteries with greater storage capacity: ideal for those spending time in their caravan or motorhome but not hooked up on a campsite mains - Shop Category A Batteries on Amazon
+Class A Batteries with greater storage capacity: ideal for those spending time in their caravan or motorhome but not hooked up on a campsite mains - Shop Category A Batteries on Amazon

-Batteries with lower capacity: ideal for those who just want to run basic appliances before hooking up on a campsite on a frequent basis - Shop Category C Batteries on Amazon
+Class C Batteries with lower capacity: ideal for those who just want to run basic appliances before hooking up on a campsite on a frequent basis - Shop Category C Batteries on Amazon

 These standard issue batteries usually have a plastic or polypropylene housing provided with several compartments.
-Via an ingenious, but simple, combination of meshed lead plates, lead oxide paste, separators and sulphuric acid, electricity is generated: around 12.7v for a leisure battery in full working order.
+Via an ingenious, but simple, combination of meshed lead plates, lead oxide paste, separators and sulphuric acid, electricity is generated: around 12.7v for a leisure battery in full working order

 Since it is not a good idea to spill corrosive acid, some leisure batteries are made for uses during which there is a high chance of the vehicle (and therefore the battery) over-turning.
 Most common examples might be quad bikes and jet skis.
 These batteries employ a gel-based electrolyte.
 Certain motorhomes and campervans are provided with gel batteries which are seen as providing an additional level of safety.